pegasystems/pega-helm-charts/charts/pega/MigrationToExternalStream.md

 External kafka also stores data on the filesystem, but their storage will be different from the volumes attached to the stream pods.
 Hence, existing stream data will not be migrated.

-Having said this, switch can be done in two ways.
+The switch can be done in two ways.
+Switch requires a deployment upgrade, please do not perform Pega Platform upgrade during the switch.

 #### Switch non-production environments with a potential data loss.
 1. Edit pega chart